tecosaur/Warracker/README.md

 - **Detailed Records:** Save essential details like purchase dates, durations, and notes.
 - **Document Storage:** Upload and securely store receipts, invoices, product manuals, and other related files (e.g., ZIP, RAR archives).
 - **Proactive Alerts:** Visual notifications for active, expiring (customizable from 1 to 365 days), and expired warranties.
-- **Quick Search and Filter:** Instantly find warranties by product name, tags, or notes.
+- **Quick Search and Filter:** Instantly find warranties by product name, serial numbers, vendor, tags, or notes.
 - **Notes Support:** Add freeform notes to each warranty for extra context or reminders.
 - **Secure Access with Multi-User Support:** Create multiple user accounts for shared access; admins can enable or disable new user creation.
 - **System Status Dashboard:** Real-time system health and warranty summary.